firebolt-db/airflow-provider-firebolt/README.md

 # Provider classes summary

-In Airflow 2.0, all operators, hooks for the `firebolt` provider are in the `airflow.providers.firebolt` package.
+In Airflow 2.0, all operators, hooks for the `firebolt` provider are in the `firebolt_provider` package.
 You can read more about the naming conventions used in [Naming conventions for provider packages](https://github.com/apache/airflow/blob/master/CONTRIBUTING.rst#naming-conventions-for-provider-packages)